kovshenin/sail/README.md

   jail, as well as a few custom WordPress jails to protect against password bruteforce attacks and XML-RPC pingback flood attacks.
 It also includes a WordPress mu-plugin that logs auth and XML-RPC attempts to syslog.
+* **postfix.yaml**: Installs and configures a Postfix server to queue messages locally and relay them to an external SMTP service.
+Great for Mailgun, Gmail SMTP and other mail delivery services.
 * **sample.yaml**: This file contains all available blueprint components with some usage examples and comments.
 Don't actually apply this file.